 – If you, or someone in your household has been unwell recently (this includes anyone that is self isolating), we kindly ask that you arrange for someone else to bring your pet to us.
 If this is not possible, please call us on 01285 861090 to discuss appropriate action.

 – We are asking all clients to pay for treatments, food orders and prescriptions over the phone using a debit or credit card or by bank transfer if the former is not an option (please ask us for bank details to be sent to you via e-mail and once cleared funds have been confirmed then we will let you know that medications etc can be collected).
 Receipts can be emailed to you upon request.

-– During this time, it will mean the practice is operating on significantly fewer staff than normal so please bear with us as we do our very best to care for your pets.
+– During this time, the practice is still operating on fewer staff than normal so please bear with us as we do our very best to care for your pets.

 Work we can do and work we can’t

-Cats – If part of their initial kitten vaccines or the first annual vaccinations (when they are approximately 15 months old) then yes for the most part unless you can conceivably keep them indoors for the next couple of months and have no other cats going outside (at which point, their risk of catching anything with the movement restrictions in place is very low).
-Otherwise, we are delaying all adult vaccinations unless there are extenuating circumstances.
-We have a 3 month safety net for vaccinations being overdue (suffice the initial course and 1st annual vaccinations have been given in accordance with guidelines) and so a booster vaccination can be given without the course needing to be re-started if it’s given within 15 months’ of the last one.
-If it is almost 15 months since your cat’s last vaccine then please contact us for further guidance regarding your options.
+Cats – We can now see all cats for their vaccinations.
+In terms of deadlines… for first annual vaccinations (when they are approximately 15 months old) then we need to see them ideally before 13 months has elapsed since the last vaccination, or otherwise you will need to re-start the vaccination course.
+For adult cats (2 and over), we have a 3 month safety net for vaccinations being overdue (suffice the initial course and 1st annual vaccinations have been given in accordance with guidelines) and so a booster vaccination can be given without the course needing to be re-started if it’s given within 15 months’ of the last one.
+For kittens 9 weeks or older (which is the same for adult re-starts), it’s 2 injections 3-4 weeks apart.

 Thank you for your understanding at this difficult time for all of us.